ietf-rats-wg/eat/draft-ietf-rats-eat.md

 It is assumed any potential attacker has captured the device and can disassemble it.
 Example include TPMs and Secure Elements.

+The entity should claim the highest security level it achieves and no higher.
+This set is NOT extensible so as to provide a clear common interoperable description of security level to the relying party.
+If a particular implementation considers this claim to be inadequate, they should 1) omit the claim out, 2) define their own proprietary claim or 3) both.

-This claim is not intended as a replacement for a proper end-device security certification schemes such as those based on FIPS (TODO: reference) or those based on Common Criteria (TODO: reference).
+This claim is not intended as a replacement for a proper end-device security certification schemes such as those based on FIPS 140 {{FIPS-140}} or those based on Common Criteria {{Common.Criteria}}.
 The claim made here is solely a self-claim made by the Entity Originator.

 ### security-level CDDL